Video title

 Frequently Asked Questions

-Ali Bedni Bugyal trek begins from Lohajung which is about 200 km from Kathgodam/Haldwani.
+Ali Bedni Bugyal Trek begins from Lohajung, about 200 km from Kathgodam/Haldwani.
 There are no direct buses from Kathgodam/Haldwani to Lohajung.
 But you can take a shared jeep which will cost you around INR 900.
 It takes around 12 hours to get to Lohajung from Haldwani/Kathgodam.
+Read more: How to reach the famous base village Lohajung?

 BSNL network connectivity is sparsely available on the trail.

-Kathgodam is located in Nainital district of Uttrakhand.
-Nainital is 53 km from Kathgodam and can be reached by local buses.
 Nainital is a famous tourist spot in the mountains & visited by a lot of people all around the year.
-Naini Lake is the heart of Nainital where you can enjoy boating, yachting, and paddling.
+It is 120 kms from Lohajung and takes 4-5 hours to reach.
+On your way back, you can visit Naini Lake, the heart of Nainital where you can enjoy boating, yachting, and paddling.
 Perch on the Tiffin Top to enjoy the views of Nainital.
 Stroll at The Mall Road where you can buy some souvenirs from the trip.
+There are also other treks that start from Lohajung like the Roopkund Trek and the Brahmatal Trek.

 Dehradun has a sufficiently large market.
 However, do not leave anything for last minute buying as there will be no time for shopping because of immediate transportation to Lohajung.
 Lohajung is a very small village and it would be difficult to find anything major there.
 Minor toiletries are available.